St Helen's Church, Thorganby

 Inside the church is a font, which is octagonal and probably dates from the late 17th century.
 There is a mediaeval stone slab memorial to Alice Saltmarsh, a Victorian coat of arms painted on wood, and a wooden plaque from 1821 which records the church's benefactors.
 There are three bells, one undated, and the other two dating from 1666 and 1738.

+Francis Annesley, 1st Viscount Valentia is buried in the churchyard of St. Helens.